jquagga/swa/README.md

 ## Install

-Clone the repository to a directory and serve with a https capable webserver. (or you can just bookmark [partlycloudy.org](https://www.partlycloudy.org/) above)
+Clone the repository and `npm run build` should put it all together.
+Serve with https (or you can just bookmark [partlycloudy.org](https://www.partlycloudy.org/).

 ## Usage